-520. Essentials of Management and Marketing (5).
-Pr., Graduate Standing.
+- 520. Essentials of Management and Marketing (5).
+Pr., Graduate standing.

-A broad overview of management and marketing principles with emphasis on current research, practices and problems.

-- 534. Purchasing (5).
-Pr., MT 331, Junior Standing.
+A broad overview of management and marketing principles with emphasis on current research, practices and problems. - 534.
+Purchasing (5).
+Pr., MT 331, Junior standing.
 Objectives, control and the direction of industrial purchasing.
 (Same as MT 534). - 573.
 Logistics Management (5).
-Pr., MT 572 or Consent of Instructor.
+Pr., MT 572 or permission of instructor.
 Fundamentals of supply and distribution management in business concerns.
 Includes plant location, inventory control, warehousing and office management.
 Total movement control from raw material to ultimate consumer is emphasized.
 (Same as MT 573).

 - 600. Manpower Policy (5).
-Pr., Graduate Standing.

-A policy oriented examination of union management relations and manpower problems in contemporary society and work organizations. - 603.
+Pr., Graduate standing.
+A policy oriented examination of union management relations and manpower problems in contemporary society and work organizations. - 601.
+Advanced Personnel Administration (5).
+Pr., Graduate standing.
+A seminar course examining current issues in private sector personnel administration such as OSHA, ERISA, discipline, evaluation and control. - 603.
 Organization Theory (5).
-Pr., Graduate Standing or Consent of Instructor.
+Pr., Graduate standing or permission of instructor.

 A universally applicable study of organizations and their structure.
 Includes analysis of basic organizational factors as well as the function and goals of political, social and economic units.
-Emphasis on organizational development and patterns of relationships that are developed. - 605.
-Human Relations in Business Organization (5).
-Pr., Graduate Standing or Consent of Instructor.
+Emphasis on organizational development and patterns of relationships that are developed.

+605. Human Relations in Business Organization (5).
+Pr., Graduate standing or permission of instructor.

 Study of human relations in individual and group interaction within the environment of business organizations.
-Emphasis on research literature in the field. - 606.
-Management Problems (5).
-Pr., 30 Graduate Hours or Consent of Instructor.
-Basic administrative problems in business and industry.
+Emphasis on research literature in the field.

+- 606. Management Problems (5).
+Pr., 30 Graduate hours or permission of instructor. - Basic administrative problems in business and industry.
 Managerial controls as applied to administrative and operative functions. - 607.
 Managerial Economics (5).
-Pr., ED 505, Graduate Standing or Consent of Instructor.
-Decision theory and criteria for decision-making concerning output, pricing, capital budgeting, scale of operative functions. - 607.
-Managerial Economics (5).
-Pr., EC 505, Graduate Standing or Consent of Instructor.
+Pr., EC 505, Graduate standing or permission of instructor.

 Decision theory and criteria for decision-making concerning output, pricing, capital budgeting, scale of operation, investment and inventory control.
-Attention is also given to concepts of profits, production and cost functions, competition and equilibrium for the firm hand the industry. - 640.
+Attention is also given to concepts of profits, production and - control.
+Attention is also given to concepts of profits, production and cost functions, competition and equilibrium for the firm and the industry.

+10. Government and Rusiness (5) Pr.
+Graduate standing or permission of - 640.
 Government and Business (5).
-Pr., Graduate Standing or Consent of Instructor.
+Pr., Graduate standing or permission of instructor.

+An environmental study of local influences, concents and institutions.